fpgadeveloper/ethernet-fmc-max-throughput/README.md

 continuous stream of packets.
 By using the FPGA to generate the Ethernet packets, we are able to exploit almost 100% of the potential bandwidth.

-### Catching Errors
+## MAC Setup

+The software application sets up the MACs in promiscuous mode which allows them to pass through all packets, regardless of their destination MAC address.
+It also sets them up to receive the FCS (checksum) from the user design, rather than calculating and inserting it itself.

+## Detecting Bit Errors

+### Counting Dropped Frames

 Due to the FCS (checksum) which is present in every Ethernet packet, most bit errors that are injected into the system will result in dropped packets at the receiving MAC (ie. the receiving MAC will reject packets where the FCS does not match the frame data).
-Therefore, in order to detect bit errors in this design, we use the software application to poll the MACs and count the rejected frames.
+Therefore, our primary method for detection of bit errors involves polling the MACs for rejected frames.
+The number of rejected frames is tracked by the software application.

-To ensure that the MACs are truly rejecting frames with bad checksums, we inject one bit error into one packet per second, on all 4 ports.
-In order to inject a bit error, our design needs to also supply the FCS to the transmit interface of the MACs.
-We cannot inject a bit error, then allow the MACs to append the correct FCS for the erroneous packet, or it will not be dropped on the receiving end.
+To ensure that the MACs are truly rejecting frames with bit errors, we inject one bit error into one packet per second, on all 4 ports.
+Our design supplies the FCS to the transmit interface of the MACs, rather than having the MACs calculate and append the FCS.
+This allows us to inject a bit error that should render the FCS incorrect for the frame.

-The bit error must be injected after the FCS has been calculated.
+### Checking Received Frames

-To detect the errors that do not result in rejected frames, the Ethernet Traffic Generator IP needs to read the received packets and compare them with the transmitted frames.
-Any bit errors need to be counted and accessible to the processor through a software register.
+The checksum should prevent most bit errors from getting through the receiving MAC however it is not an infallible detection system.
+To detect the errors that do not result in rejected frames, the Ethernet Traffic Generator IP reads the received packets and compares them with the known transmitted frame.
+Any bit errors are counted and accessible to the processor through a software register.

-### Ethernet Traffic Generator IP
+## Ethernet Traffic Generator IP

 The traffic generator IP was designed in Vivado HLS (High-level Synthesis) and is coded in C++.
 Vivado HLS allows hardware algorithms to be programmed in the C/C++ language which